Actor

 Echoes of Villers-Bretonneux follows the exploits

-of the 15th Brigade AIF on the Western Front in World War 1.
+of the 15th Brigade AIF on the Western Front in World War 1, and

-Shane played George & Marcus in this production at Greenside - Nicholson Square in 2019 and the Courthouse Theatre in the 2018 Melbourne Fringe.
+Shane played George & Marcus in this production, which played Greenside - Nicholson Square in Edinburgh (2019) and The Courthouse Theatre in North Melbourne (2018).

 Double Black (2019)